Modern Christians don’t have to defend the validity of the Bible. Historical manuscripts have already done so.

 This early non-Hebrew witness to the Old Testament, compiled by Origen of Alexandria in Caesarea, Palestine, before AD 245, engaged Jews in a discussion of the Greek text.
 It is believed that the entire work, which is a synopsis of six versions of the Old Testament written in six parallel columns, took Origen 20 years to complete and required many, many codices.
 Although the Hexapla no longer exists in its original form, scholars know its contents from fragments, quotations from church fathers, and marginal notes in Septuagint manuscripts.

-Have you ever read the Bible for yourself?
+Have you read the Bible for yourself?
 You might start with our free daily devotionals.
 Devotionals are helpful because they help us to focus on a particular issue in scripture.
-This week, take up the devotional challenge.
-Find a 10-minute period of time each day in which you can read your selected devotional.
+This week, find a 10-minute period of time each day in which you can read your selected devotional.
 God is waiting to meet with you!

 This blog post highlights Josh and Sean McDowell’s recently revised apologetics classic, Evidence That Demands a Verdict.
 We are certain this fully updated and expanded resource will be an effective evangelism tool for you, and strengthen your faith by answering the toughest questions tossed to you by skeptics.
 Know what you know, because it’s true.
 But share this truth with LOVE!